-Exporting a 3D LUT (look-up table) captures your color settings - including the application of SR Live metadata - that can be applied in nonlinear editing software or a hardware LUT box
+When the Working color space in Options is set to Rec.2020/S-Log3 (HDR), you can export a 3D LUT (look-up table) to capture your color settings - including the application of SR Live metadata - that can be applied in nonlinear editing software or a hardware LUT box.

 - 1. Click the Organize button at the top of the Catalyst Prepare window to view the Media Browser. - 2.
 Double-click a clip in the Media Browser to load the clip you want to edit.
-When you load a clip, the color-correction settings saved with the clip are loaded. - Propertion is available only in Edit mode. - 3.
-Click the Adjust Color button at the bottom of the Catalyst Prepare window.
+When you load a clip, the color-correction settings saved with the clip are loaded.

+- 3. Click the Adjust Color button at the bottom of the Catalyst Prepare window.
 In this mode, Catalyst Prepare displays a waveform/histogram/vectorscope monitor, a video preview, and color controls that you can use to adjust the appearance of your video. - 4.
-Click the Inspector button in the toolbar to display the Inspector pane if it isn't already visible and adjust your color settings as needed.
-For more information, see "Editing Color Adjustments controls" on page 121. - 5.
+Click the Inspector button O in the toolbar to display the Inspector pane if it isn't already visible and adjust your color settings as needed.
+For more information, see "Editing Color Adjustments controls" on page 127. - 5.
 Click the Tools button at the bottom of the Catalyst Prepare window and choose Export color settings from the menu. - 6.
 Use the Export As dialog box to specify the folder, file name, and settings you want to export: - a.
 Use the browser to select the folder where you want to save your file. - b.
 In the File name box, type the file name you want to use to save your 3D LUT. - When SR Live metadata source is set to External file in Options, the base name of the selected SRM file is provided by default.
-For more information, see "SR Live for HDR settings" on page 160. - c.
+For more information, see "SR Live for HDR settings" on page 168. - c.
 Choose a setting from the Format drop-down list to choose the type of 3D LUT you want to create: - Choose 3D LUT (NLE .cube) to create a 3D LUT you can use with an NLE such as Blackmagic Design DaVinci Resolve or Adobe Premiere Pro.
-For more information, see "Applying a 3D LUT in Adobe Premiere Pro" on page 153 or "Applying a 3D LUT in Blackmagic Design DaVinci Resolve" on page 152.
+For more information, see "Applying a 3D LUT in Adobe Premiere Pro" on page 162 or "Applying a 3D LUT in Blackmagic Design DaVinci Resolve" on page 161.